The armadillo is a curious creature. It is armored, sleeps about 16 hours a day, and strongly prefers hot weather.

-Armadillos, aside from being cute and ass-ugly at the same time, can be quite destructive.
-So there’s no question why people want to know how get rid of armadillos.
+Armadillos, aside from being cute and quite ugly at the same time, can be quite destructive.
+Getting rid of armadillos should be a priority if you want to keep your yard and other environs in good shape.
 When looking for food, the armadillos use their extra sharp claws to dig up little holes in your yard.
 These dillo holes average 1–3 inches deep and 3–5 inches long.
 Even worse than that is when they decide your yard and beautiful landscaping look like nice places to live and raise a family.
 And so they burrow.
 A nine-banded armadillo burrow is usually about 7 or 8 inches across and can be 15 or more feet deep.
 This can pose a serious threat to the foundation of your home and cattle, as well as crack driveways or patios.
 So yeah, the urge to get rid of armadillos is well founded.
 For some ideas on how to do so, read on.

 What do armadillos eat?